The cost to acquire new clients has grown 50% in the last two years. A high-quality client experience is paramount

-Delivering the optimum client engagement strategy
+Delivering the optimum client engagement strategy to acquire new clients

 When a prospective client provides their information on your website, they usually want something in return, whether this is a specific guide they are interested in reading about (maybe covering ‘Estate preservation’ or ‘How to take a pension income’) or an offer to attend a complimentary review meeting with you.
 The way you manage this data is crucial to how you’ll be able to deliver a personalised client experience for them going forward.

 To achieve this successfully, you need a client engagement platform.
 This is software that centralises all client communications, tracks client behaviour, and helps you efficiently respond to their needs and wants.
 Client engagement platforms help you to personalise campaigns by analysing client data and tracking industry patterns.
 You’ll also be able to test marketing, sales and client service campaigns to ensure you’re delivering the optimum client engagement.
 If you don’t, your competitors will.

 Sharing data in exchange for personalised experiences

 Adopting a platform dedicated to client engagement will give your business the tools it needs to increase client and prospective client interactions.
 However, you’ll also need a strategy for engaging with clients if you want your campaigns to be effective.
 The cost per individual client acquisition detailed in the Accenture 2018 Pulse Check Survey has grown by around 50% over the last two years, which makes increasing your efforts to retain existing clients even more important.